Send feedback, tips, or questions to...

 Who to contact:

-Video Games — Email video games editor Jen Glennon, at jen at inverse dot com, with "Video Games Freelance Story Pitch" as the subject line.
+Video Games — Email senior video games editor Shannon Liao, at email@example.com, with “Video Games Freelance Story Pitch” as the subject line.

 Important — As a site-wide policy, Inverse does not accept unsolicited requests to insert links into its articles for your own SEO purposes.
 Please stop.
 Those emails will be ignored.